ono-midori/ono-midori.github.io/techs/libevent.md

 void event_active(struct event *ev, int what, short ncalls);
 ```

-This function makes an event ev become active with the flags what (a combination of EV_READ, EV_WRITE, and EV_TIMEOUT).
+This function makes an event `ev` become active with the flags `what` (a combination of `EV_READ`, `EV_WRITE`, and `EV_TIMEOUT`).
 The event does not need to have previously been pending, and activating it does not make it pending.

-Warning: calling event_active() recursively on the same event may result in resource exhaustion.
+Warning: `calling event_active()` recursively on the same event may result in resource exhaustion.
 The following snippet of code is an example of how event_active can be used incorrectly.

-The following code shows a bad example of making an infinite loop with event_active():
+The following code shows a bad example of making an infinite loop with `event_active()`:

 ```c++
 struct event *ev;